 Children's Liturgy takes place during the Liturgy of the Word at the Sunday 10 am Mass on a few Sundays during the school year.

 We are not offering Children's Liturgy during the summer months.
-We hope to resume on September 22, 2019.
+It will begin in October.

 Children are not dropped off for this Ministry.
 Children attend Mass with their family and are invited to attend the same Liturgy of the Word in simpler words.
 They return to Mass to sit with their family for the Liturgy of the Eucharist.